Get Confidential Help 24/7

 Anxiety and tremors are by far the most common withdrawal symptoms that Dr. Zawadzki sees among clients in early recovery from Xanax.
 “Xanax is a benzo,” he explained, “so anything that falls in this category will have, along with alcohol, an almost identical withdrawal symptom complex that includes things like tremors, feeling unwell, shakiness, and nervousness.”

 Other reported symptoms of withdrawal from Xanax can include:

 - Muscle pains

 - Ringing in the ears

-Benzo Withdrawal Syndrome
+Xanax & The Benzo Withdrawal Syndrome

 In addition to being at greater risk of seizures and psychotic reactions in early recovery, high-dose Xanax users can develop a condition known as “benzo withdrawal syndrome.”
 The condition can involve extreme rebound anxiety and other uncomfortable symptoms that, following the body’s elimination of the drug, can last anywhere from weeks to months.
-In these cases, medical treatment and supervision can help recovering Xanax users manage their symptoms more comfortably and with less temptation to relapse.
+In these cases, medical treatment and supervision can help recovering Xanax addicts manage their symptoms more comfortably and with less temptation to relapse.